Skip to content

 • add regions measurements

-• count for punctal objects
+• count for punctual objects

 • cumulated length for lines objects